 Neo-traditional tattoos are still traditional in essence, but what separates them from old-school traditional tattoos is moving away from thick, broad lines, and instead, delve more into realism.
 Additionally, they may take the traditional subject of a skull head, for example, draw it in a similar traditional fashion, but then add flowers, colors and smoother lines to the tattoo, making it a neo-traditional tattoo as it blends multiple styles together.

 It’s no surprise that Brooke is most drawn to this tattoo style because she embodies new tradition, and we couldn’t be more excited to see her grow further in her artist’s journey.
-Check out some of her work below and stop by our tattoo parlor and art gallery to meet her.
-We proudly feature some of her work on our tattoo shop walls.
+Check out some of her work below and stop by our tattoo studio to meet her.
+We proudly feature some of her work on our tattoo shop walls in Toronto where she apprenticed originally before helping us establish the Burlington studio where she now tattoos from exclusively.

 For tips on how to maintain your neo-traditional or any other tattoos, check out our healing instructions page here